June 27, 2020

 Obama was finishing his second term; someone new was coming for the seat.
 But the best candidates the US came up with left many in doubt.
 One had a mysterious foundation, not the best record when it comes to handling office communication, and her public speeches weren't overly convincing.
 The second candidate, while being comfortable with speaking to crowds, had an array of red-flag quotes like: "I could stand in the middle of Fifth Avenue and shoot somebody and I wouldn't lose any voters," "Why do I have to repent or ask for forgiveness if I am not making mistakes?" and "I've used the laws of this country to pare debt," after a couple of his businesses have declared bankruptcy.
 The election proclaimed the second, Donald Trump, as the winner.
 And since one of the cornerstones of his campaign was the immigration, let's get back to the topic and discuss it.

 Like his predecessor, the new president also focused mostly on the US' southern border.
 However, instead of politics, Trump picked technology as his solution.
 Specifically, to build a wall.
 This is of dubious value, as A) most illegal immigrants come to the US legally and overstay their visas (1), and B), if you climbed on a tree as a kid, you know that a fence can be crossed with the help of the right tools.
 High-profile terrorists can operate more than ladders and ropes – no border fence would prevent the 9/11.
 How about the Oklahoma City bombing, that Las Vegas or Sandy Hook mass shootings?
-Right, that was done by whites born and raised in the US.
+Oh, that was done by whites born and raised in the US.
 But let's leave the wall, as that itself had a little effect on my case.
 On the other hand, the rhetoric the wall was justified with, had a much bigger impact.

 The word immigrant got linked with terms such as rapist, thief, and drug dealer, (2).
 Even though researches overwhelmingly showed that the US natives are more likely to commit violent and property crimes than the immigrants (3), the damage has been done, and many accepted Trump's words as a fact.
 Many popular right-wing commentators often described immigrants as evil thugs or scammers who abuse the US' big-heartedness, (4), which fueled the message among their audience, (5).
 This is bad not only for those who would like to come to the US, it can be lethal for those who already arrived.
 The 2019 El Paso Walmart attacker, also a US-born white, killed 23 people because he was frustrated about immigration.
 With such derogatory language being voiced not just by national outlets, but also by its leadership, this is disappointing yet hardly surprising.

-Some might argue that Trump wanted to re-work the entire immigration to a so-called merit-based system that would solve the issues.
+Some might say these negative attributes apply only for the "illegal ones."
+In fact, Trump and some other Republican representatives claimed they favor legal immigration, (6).
+Yet, the average case-processing time of immigration applications hiked up 46% between FY 2016-2018 (7), so clearly, something's odd here.
+But let's focus on Trump's plan for legal paths anyway: The idea was that Trump would re-work the entire immigration to a so-called merit-based system that would solve the issues.
 The bill did not pass but got reintroduced last year, so let's talk about it.
 On the first look, it can seem reasonable indeed, as in theory, "good people" should have a path to the US easier, and they wouldn't take entry-level jobs from Americans, (8).
 The way the bill wants to achieve it is by giving immigrants points for education, English language skills, age, wealth, and achievements.
 If they score enough points, they can apply.
-So let's look at my case: I am under 30, I earned a degree with an equivalent of summa cum laude honors from a university ranked as top nine in the UK (9), a country known for its world-class education.
+So, let's look at my case: I am under 30, I earned a degree with an equivalent of summa cum laude honors from a university ranked as top nine in the UK (9), a country known for its world-class education.
 I have a clean criminal record, work experience, and some awards to my name – although none of the significance of the Nobel prize, or Olympic gold.
 With all that, I would not qualify.
-I would still have to get a job offer with a salary of at least 150% (!) of the median household income in the state of employment to barely pass, (10).
-The bill also includes a yearly cap on numbers of people admitted, which is much more strict than the current allowance.
+To barely pass, I would still have to get a job offer with a salary of at least 150% of the median household income (!) in the state of employment, (10).
+The bill also includes a yearly cap on numbers of people admitted, which is much stricter than the current allowance.
 In fact, the bill was introduced to people as to reduce legal immigration (11), not to make it fairer.
 Therefore, the reality of the Trump's proposal is worse than the existing system, which is not great to start with.
 So, let's look closer at the current options.

 At the moment, there are four legal ways for immigrants to get a green card (permanent permit to live and work in America), which can lead to US citizenship: